MurtyShikhar/smurty-github.io/index.md

 ### Other stuff

-I started doing Electrical Engineering at the Indian Institute of Technology, Delhi because of interests in hacking electronics.
+I started studying Electrical Engineering at the Indian Institute of Technology, Delhi because of interests in hacking electronics.
 Very soon, I realized I was way more interested in hacking code together and was fascinated by word2vec's famous "king - man + woman = queen" result, and so I started working on NLP with Prof. [Mausam](http://www.cse.iitd.ernet.in/~mausam/).
 Right after finishing undergrad, I moved to beautiful Amherst for a year long internship with Prof. [Andrew McCallum](https://people.cs.umass.edu/~mccallum/).
 Soon after that, I moved to Montreal to work on systematic generalization and program induction with Prof. [Aaron Courville](https://mila.quebec/en/person/aaron-courville/).

 See [Google Scholar](https://scholar.google.ca/citations?user=ubAcojQAAAAJ&hl=en) for a list of publications.